htihospitality/re-dash/doc/04-databases.md

 (rd/reg-event-fx
     ::increment-width
     (fn [_ _]
-      {:rxdb #(.insert coll
+      {:rxdb #(.insert (.getCollection % coll-name)
                        {"id"    (str (DateTime/now))
                         "width" ((fnil f 0) val)})}))
 ```

 ### Status

 RxDB for Flutter is experimental, and many features are missing.
-It is implemented in this PR merely as a proof of concept that plugging other databases into re-dash might be feasible.

 Some of the known limitations include: